 Another Chapter in The Legend of Monsignor Bernard Francis Kellogg, Jr better know to most as "Father Bernie"

-Yet another piece of the Shortcuts Way For Life Legend of Monsignor Bernard Francis Kellogg, Jr The legend does live on Better known as "Father Bernie," a rare human being
+Yet another piece of the Shortcuts Way of Living Legend of Monsignor Bernard Francis Kellogg, Jr The legend does live on Better known as "Father Bernie," a rare human being

 Young kid takes speed-reading course.
 No matter how fast he reads, his brain effectively assimilates the information whereby he can explain it to others in condensed fashion.
 Every time he speaks, respect for him is demonstrated.
 This little boy lives in hugely abusive enviroment.
 General affluence of the neighborhood further reduced anyone's ability to know about it.
 You don't talk about these things in rich neighborhoods.
 He becomes a problem child.
 His mother's promise that he would be wise at 65 as long as he read a book per day proved worthwhile for the next a thousand days, and it seemed the only time he was left unscarred.
 Some days it was several books in a row.